Maria of Austria, Holy Roman Empress: Early life

-Maria was born in Madrid, Spain to Charles V, Holy Roman Emperor and King of Spain, and Isabella of Portugal.
+Born in the Royal Alcázar of Madrid on 21 June 1528, Maria was the eldest daughter of Charles V, Holy Roman Emperor and King of Spain, and Isabella of Portugal.
 She grew up mostly in Toledo and Valladolid with her siblings, Philip and Joanna.
 They built a strong family bond despite their father's regular absences.
 Maria and her brother, Philip, shared similar strong personal views and policies which they retained during the rest of their lives.

 As Regent of Spain

 On 15 September 1548, aged twenty, Maria married her first cousin Archduke Maximilian.
 Despite Maria's commitment to Habsburg Spain and her strong Catholic manners, the marriage was a happy one.
 The couple had sixteen children in just nineteen years, but only nine of them lived to adulthood.

-While her father was occupied with German affairs, Maria and Maximilian acted as regents of Spain from 1548 to 1551 during the absence of Prince Philip.
+While her father was occupied with German affairs, Maria and Maximilian acted as regents of Spain during the absence of Prince Philip from 1548 to 1550 and from 1550 she did so alone.
 Maria stayed at the Spanish court until August 1551, and in 1552, the couple moved to live at the court of Maximilian's father in Vienna.

-In 1558, Maria returned to Madrid and acted as regent of Spain during the absence of her brother, now King Philip II, from 1558 to 1561.